mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/features.md

 All drivers are UART/TTL or RS485, except those with BLE or CAN in the name.
 BLE stands for Bluetooth connection, and CAN stands for CAN bus connection.

-Some BMS drivers support also BMS from other manifacturers.
+Some BMS drivers support also BMS from other manufacturers.
 Check the [Supported BMS](./supported-bms.md) page for more info.

 Generic drivers can provide all features, but the actual features you get depend on what your BMS supports.